 What is an End-of-Life Doula?

-It would be an honor to compassionately care for your loved ones at the end of their lives.
+It would be an honor to compassionately care for your loved one at the end of their life.

 Christine’s Journey as an End-Of-Life Doula

-Christine started her nursing career in oncology almost 30 years ago and has always felt a deep calling in helping her patients and families.
+Christine recently retired from her nursing career of thirty years starting in oncology and completing it with hospice.
 She has held space and held hands with many beautiful people at the end of their lives, including her own parents.
-Later in her nursing career, Christine realized comforting patients and guiding families in end-of-life care has been her greatest life calling.
+Christine realized comforting patients and guiding their loved ones at the end-of-life has been her greatest life calling.
 This led Christine to receive her certification as an End-of-Life Doula from the International Doulagivers institute.
-She also recently received her Proficiency Badge from The National End-of-Life Doula Alliance (NEDA), certifying her proficiency in the NEDA core competencies.
+She also received her Proficiency Badge from The National End-of-Life Doula Alliance (NEDA), certifying her proficiency in the NEDA core competencies.

 Comfort and Support

-She can be present during the vigil, the final hours when the person is actively dying.
+She can be present during the vigil, the final hours, when the person is actively dying.
 Assisting the family with gentle support and care of the body after death.
-Honoring the process and supporting the patient and loved ones during this difficult time.
+Honoring the process and supporting the client and loved ones can be deeply meaningful and healing for everyone involved.

 Help with End-of-Life Plan